as0fox/Orange-LMS/README.md

 - Session management

+# <span style="color: #FF8C19;">How to start using the Orange LMS platform:</span>
+1. clone the repository from github
+2. run composer install to install all the dependencies
+3. php artisan breeze:install to install the authentication system
+4. run php artisan migrate to create all the tables in the database
+5. run php artisan serve to start the server
+6. open the browser and go to http://localhost:8000 to see the platform in action
+7. you can login as a admin, manager, trainer, job coach or trainee to see the different features of the platform based on your role
+8. you can display Admin, Manager, Trainer, Job Coach Login by this link http://localhost:8000/admin/login
-## This documentation reflects the exact system structure and functionality as implemented in the Orange LMS platform.
+### <span style="color: #FF8C19;">This documentation reflects the exact system structure and functionality as implemented in the Orange LMS platform.</span>

+<span style="color: #FF8C19;">This system was designed and documented by the student Ahmad Alfararjeh.</span>

 ![Orange LMS](https://github.com/user-attachments/assets/14512821-fa45-4c8a-a403-9a5b16dfe872)